segmentio/segment-docs/src/connections/storage/warehouses/faq.md

 If you're in the EU region, use CIDR `3.251.148.96/29`.

-> info ""
-> EU workspace regions are currently in beta.
+> **Note**: EU workspace regions are currently in beta.
 If you would like to learn more about the beta, please contact your account manager.

 BigQuery does not require allowlisting an IP address.
 To learn how to set up BigQuery, check out Segment's BigQuery [set up guide](/docs/connections/storage/catalog/bigquery/#getting-started)